2manas8/pascal-s-triangle/README.md

 # pascal-s-triangle
 Unfinished code.
-Brain hurts right now will come back to this later.
+Head hurts right now.
+Will come back to this later.